William J. Wivell: Education

 During the 2020 legislative session, Wivell introduced a bill that would require state colleges to accept 100- and 200-level course credits from community colleges.
 In 2021, he expressed concerns with the Blueprint for Maryland's Future's costs having voted against the bill during the 2020 legislative session and to sustain Governor Larry Hogan's veto of the education reform bill.

 Gun policy

 Wivell supports the Second Amendment and opposes gun control laws, instead favoring legislation to improve mental health treatment.
 In 2018, following the 2017 Las Vegas shooting, he voted against bills to ban bump stocks and rapid fire trigger activators.

 Marijuana

 During the 2018 legislative session, Wivell introduced legislation that would ban medical marijuana in jails.
 The bill died in committee, and was subsequently reintroduced in 2019 and 2020.

 Policing

 During the 2017 legislative session, Wivell opposed a bill that would prohibit police from asking detainees about their immigration status, which he said would put Marylanders "at risk".
+In February 2026, he voted against a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement.

 In 2019, Wivell introduced a bill that would make polygraph tests optional when hiring state correctional officers.